- Mental Health»

 Having those obsessed with ketchup trying other condiments may be a challenge but it's a battle that must be fought.

-People obsessed with ketchup also have a difficult time keeping relationships or are unfaithful during their long-term relationships.
+I believe people that are obsessed with ketchup also have a difficult time keeping relationships or could be unfaithful during their long-term relationships.

 Curing those obsessed with ketchup is not easy and if the first attempt is unsuccessful you must keep trying.
 However, if those trying to do the curing decide to give up there is a great chance that those obsessed with ketchup shall be obsessed until the day they die.